Friday 28 October 2022

 Friday 14 October 2022

 Hello!
-I'd like to share a neat trick I've learnt for keeping track of yarn in my stash.
-When I start a ball or skein I snip off a 10-15cm strand and either sticky tape or staple it to the ball band.
+I'd like to share a neat trick I've come up with for looking after my yarn bands.
+It's simple: when I start a ball or skein I snip off a 10-15cm strand and either sticky tape or staple it to the ball band.
+That's it!

-I then save them together in a tin so if I need to order more of any of the colours I have all the info I need, including dye lot numbers, which is very useful!
+I then store them together in a tin so if I need to order more of any of the colours I have all the info I need, including the dye lot numbers, which is very useful!
+(Edit: I've written a blog post all about dye lots, if you'd like to know more about them you can read it here.)

 What do you think?
 Is this something you do already?
-Have you got a better way of doing things?
+Have you got a different way of doing things?

 Leave me a comment, I'd love to know your thoughts on this.